Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-04-21-how-to-spend-a-practical-48-winter-hours-in-trondheim.md

 ## DAY 2:

 ​
 Wake up at your normal time.
 Probably a nice and early 11am.
-The sun is already risen and done half a days work and ready to greet you.
+The sun is already risen, done half a days work, and ready to greet you.
 <br/>
 ​<br/>

-The hostel is silent and you're beginning to wonder if you remember how to talk so you state your routine aloud for no one to hear.
+The hostel is silent, and you're beginning to wonder if you remember how to speak.
+So you state your routine aloud for no one to hear.
 Good news, your chords still work like they should.
 <br/>
 ​<br/>